ideal-ut/APM-2020/docs/sec-a/a-06-gradient-descent.md

 Gradient Descent is very computationally demanding especially on big datasets when calculating the derivative of the loss function with respect to each parameter for each point *and* also calculating how big a step to take based on those weights.
 Therefore, Stochastic Gradient Descent (SGD) comes into play by picking a random data point from the data set and performing the GD on it - making SGD more scalable.
 This process continues until the optimal weights are found.

 SGD is an itrative method for optimizing an objective function with suitable smoothness properties.
 Stochastic gradient descent replaces true gradient by "instantaneous" gradient, that reduces error only on the new instance.
-We explored linear models in class, with τ as (inner loop) iteration number, and n denoting the datapoint being considered:
+We explored linear models in class, with $\tau$ as (inner loop) iteration number, and n denoting the datapoint being considered:

 $W^{(\tau+1)} = W^{\tau} - \eta\nabla E_{n} = W^{\tau} + \eta(t_{n} - W^{(\tau) T}\eta (X_{n}))\eta(X_{n})$